wijet/cleaner/README.md

     $ bundle
     $ bundle exec rspec

-If you wont to contribute, please:
+If you want to contribute, please:

   * Fork the project.
   * Make your feature addition or bug fix.